-During the year, the FAP issued a number of revised and new financial reporting standards and interpretations (revised 2018) including new accounting guidance, which are effective for fiscal years beginning on or after 1 January 2019.
-These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards with most of the changes directed towards revision and clarification of interpretations and accounting guidance and disclosures in the notes to the financial statements to users of TFRS.
+The Federation of Accounting Professions issued of new and revised financial reporting standards and interpretations including accounting guidance, which are effective for fiscal years beginning on or after January 1, 2020.
+These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards with most of the changes directed towards revision and clarification of interpretations and accounting guidance and disclosures in the notes to the financial statements to users of TFRS, except a set of 5 financial reporting standards related to financial instruments and TFRS 16 Leases that have changed key principles of these standards are summarized below.